Aiur-wzy/dsaa2012-project/README.md

 ```

 The script builds a dataloader, runs softmax to obtain confidences, and prints label indices/names for each row (optionally filtered by `Usage`).【F:predict_from_csv_cli.py†L1-L35】【F:fer/fer2013_io.py†L23-L74】

+Parameter guide:
+- `--ckpt` checkpoint path for the inference model.
+- `--csv` FER-2013-style CSV to read inputs from.
+- `--usage {Training,PublicTest,PrivateTest,all}` filters which rows to score; `all` disables filtering.
+- `--in-chans` must match training input channels; mismatch will degrade results.

 ## 8) Convert Images into FER-2013 Rows